 Location: Fishing charters depart from The Strand, Whakatane Harbour, as well as Port Ohope.

 9. Visit the Mataatua Wharenui

 Experience the Maori culture at one of New Zealand’s most significant meeting houses, Mataatua Wharenui.
-See the stunning carvings and experience the rituals of visiting a Maori meeting house in a wharenui that has travelled all over the world in the last 130 years.
-The meeting house is known as “The House That Came Home”.
+See the stunning carvings and experience the rituals of visiting a Maori meeting house in this significant wharenui (meeting house).
+The carved wharenui has been displayed all over the world for over 100 years before being returned to its ancestral home.
+Now, it is used to host unforgettable cultural experience with cultural shows, digital shows and guided tours.
 For more Maori experiences in New Zealand, check out 13 Places to Experience Maori Culture in New Zealand.

-10. Walk on an active Marine Volcano
+[CLOSED] Walk on an Active Marine Volcano

+Probably the most popular of all Whakatane attractions, White Island is spectacular.
 Off the shores of Whakatane is New Zealand’s only active marine volcano, White Island.
 Tours to White Island, either by boat or by helicopter, take you onto the volcano itself to walk the lively landscape that you won’t believe exists on planet Earth!
 See the steaming crater, streams of vibrant colours and the eerie remains of machinery on the island.

 Location: Tours depart from The Strand and 216 Aerodrome Road.